Hi Marcin. I know you are one of the most active scouts for STATSCORE, so can I ask you some questions about your work?

 Is there an event you would rank the lowest in terms of prestige?

 M: Practically every match from the lower football leagues in Poland.
 Apart from the III and IV Polish Soccer Division, I always pay attention to the coverage of the whole match: the organization itself, the fans and their behaviour.
 Sometimes such a game can sink deep into the memory.

 Are there any funny situations when you travel around the stadiums and venues?
 Maybe some that were even unpleasant?

 M: Sometimes, once we got to the stadium and it turned out that the game was being played at another facility in a completely different part of the city, so I was forced to order a taxi so I could report on the game.
 I’ve had a lot of funny situations but can not cite them.
 That said I like reporting from the charming Fortuna Gliwice.
 Watching the match in the company of cows and chickens is the real “icing on the cake” for every football fan.

 Tell me what you need to do to become a Scout at STATSCORE and what’s the process of reporting on a particular incident.

-M: First and foremost, you must prove that sport is an important aspect of your life (fill the questionnaire for candidates here).
-After the analysis of the CV and the covering letter, the recruiters send you a loyalty agreement, after which you will receive test materials so that you can learn the sport you are interested in.
+M: First and foremost, you must prove that sport is an important aspect of your life.
+After the analysis of a survey completed by you (the Suvrey for Scouts is available here), the recruiters send you a loyalty agreement, after which you will receive test materials so that you can learn the sport you are interested in.
 Then after a good time to prepare, you need to pass the exam for your chosen sport.
 The moment the examiner has marked it, you can actually start to feel part of the STATSCORE team.
 You are ready to report on matches by simply submitting your availability in a given week.
 Of course, you can change it at any time if your plans have changed.
 Then overtime you will be given your own specific matches to cover.
 You can also choose matches from the stadiums or venues in your area of residence.